Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/03_oracle_of_darkness.en.md

 We need to sort out the party into two groups of four, such that each group has one of each debuff (nothing, 10s, 29s, 38s).

+This may necessitate one or two pairs swap around (depending on the number of duplicates).
+Players who swap will need to do so **a total of three times during this mechanic**.

 <table>
   <tr>